tomm2000/BBM/README.md

 +50% (from +10%) Production :hammer: towards training Settlers in Cities with an Altar.

 #### Sacred Waters
-The Altar receives a +2 Gold Adjacency (from +1  Happiness :slightly_smiling_face:) for Coast, Lakes, and Navigable River tiles.
+The Altar receives a +2 Gold :coin: Adjacency (from +1  Happiness :slightly_smiling_face:) for Coast, Lakes, and Navigable River tiles.

 #### God of the Forest
-+2 (from +1) Gold on Camps and Woodcutters in Settlements with an Altar.
++2 (from +1) Gold :coin: on Camps and Woodcutters in Settlements with an Altar.
 Warehouse bonus.

 ## Legacy Paths
 #### Culture :musical_note: legacy path